benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 ## The Design Console
 Starting from the 0.9.9 release, a web interface called "design console" was added to the release bundle.
 The design console can help developers to easily manage or design websites.
-If you are new to coServ, you'll find this tool very helpful to get you started.
+It's a great tool to get things started.

 To play with the design console, simply start coServ (node coServ) and point your browser to "localhost:8080".
 That should do it.